 It’s also true that green projects are more likely to be underway in areas where residents tend to be more affluent.
 “Large-scale projects for ‘greening’ cities, such as the High Line, have become bigger and more targeted to more specific audiences, contributing to the problem of residential segregation,” notes Jeanne Haffner in a piece from The Guardian, discussing the risk of eco-gentrifying spaces.

 We can see examples of the impact of this in places affected by this year’s hurricane season.
 Climate change is resulting in increased flooding and destruction from storms, and areas most impacted tend to be those where residents don’t always have the incomes to afford costly upgrades to infrastructure that could help reduce property damage.
-It’s a cycle that pushes people living in gentrified areas into those areas that are less likely to be recieve investment.
+It’s a cycle that pushes people living in gentrified areas into those areas that are less likely to be receive investment.

 All to easy the effects of sudden changes that might push people in or out of a particular area.
 She also points to “conscious anti-gentrification” tactics as a possible solution: things like including residents in discussions surrounding greening projects and avoiding projects that have high aesthetic appeal but less green benefits.

 For example, switching to choices like solar energy and Energy-Star rated appliances can result in sizable savings for homeowners.
 And there’s no doubt that the payoff for the environment is worth the cost.
-However, not everyone can afford to make expensive up-front investments in more sustainable options, even if they know it’s a smart financial and environmental move.
+However, not everyone can afford to make expensive up-front investments in more sustainable options.
+For that’s even if they know it’s a smart financial and environmental move.

-Tax credits are an excellent way to incentivise those that can afford to pay for up-front costs, but have little benefit to those that can’t.
+Tax credits are an ok way to incentivize those that can afford to pay for up-front costs.
+Yet rebates help lower income immediately.
+All but have little benefit to those that can’t.

 It’s important to consider the impact of economic background on accessibility and practicality of greener choices if we hope to achieve widespread adoption of sustainable practices.
 Understanding the barriers individuals face to implementing green practices, despite good intentions and a desire to contribute to a greener world, can help us develop ways of addressing those barriers.
 The success of the green movement depends on collective success, which is possible when we enable and empower the individual.